 Laboratory studies in vitro and in animals and clinical investigation of people has shown melatonin has two functions.
 It plays a part in maintaining sleep (and in initiating sleep) and it influences the body's 24-hr circadian rhythms.
 This hard science has led drug companies to investigate molecules that are similar to melatonin for possible use against insomnia.
 These drugs are called agonists or analogs.

-Scotobiology has recently (in the 2000s) been coined to identify biological study of darkness on living things.
+The word scotobiology has recently been coined to identify biological study of darkness on living things.
 It is not clear how scotobiology is distinct from photobiology.

 Read about different types of chronobiotic substances.